phitter-hub/docs-phitter-kernel/docs/documentation/simulation/process_simulation/create_process.md

 ### _Process without preceding process_

-If you want to create a process that **does not** have preceding process you have to do the following:
+To create a process that **does not** have preceding process you have to do the following:

 ```python
 simulation_example.add_process(